Majors and Minors

 The regulations for admission to, and the maintenance of, an academic major at Franklin & Marshall College are as follows:

-1. A student must submit to the Registrar a major declaration form, approved by the chairperson of the department, in which the student chooses to major, preferably by the end of the second semester of the sophomore year.
+1. A student must submit to the Registrar a major declaration form, approved by the chairperson of the department in which the student chooses to major, by the end of the second semester of the sophomore year.
+Students who have not yet declared a major by the fall semester of their junior year will not be eligible to register for future classes until they have declared a major.

 2. A department may refuse a student admission to “regular” major status or dismiss a student from “regular” major status only in the following circumstances: